 Artificial Intelligence (AI)

-Artificial Intelligence uses machine learning algorithms to speed up the data analysis process, better recognize hidden patterns and make accurate predictions.
-It is not only a crucial component for insurance companies to handle large amounts of data efficiently and effectively but also supports in automating many processes, such as onboarding and patient history investigation.
+Artificial Intelligence uses machine learning algorithms to speed up the data analysis process, better recognize hidden patterns, and make accurate predictions.
+It is not only a crucial component for insurance companies to handle large amounts of data efficiently and effectively but also supports automating many processes, such as onboarding and patient history investigation.
 It also takes over many aspects of risk analysis and prediction, so that companies can focus their attention on building relationships with their clients.

 Blockchain

 Despite the hype surrounding cryptocurrencies, blockchain technology has not been adopted in prominent cases.
-However, its time-stamped, irrefutable and immutable ledger and smart contract feature are particularly valuable for future operational processes of insurance: insurance company, broker, and client have access to transparent information with a much lower chance of data breaches; risk tracking and fraud detection is much easier and less time consuming; procedure of transaction, claim handling, and customer compliance are simplified significantly and cost less.
+However, its time-stamped, irrefutable, and immutable ledger and smart contract feature are particularly valuable for future operational processes of insurance: insurance company, broker, and client have access to transparent information with a much lower chance of data breaches; risk tracking and fraud detection is much easier and less time consuming; procedure of transaction, claim handling, and customer compliance are simplified significantly and cost less.

 Peer-To-Peer (P2P) Insurance

 The newest wave of P2P insurance, also called Self-governing P2P Insurance, combines blockchain technology and the traditional community structure.
-It significantly enhances trust among insured and allows for a much larger shared insurance pool.
+It significantly enhances trust among the insured and allows for a much larger shared insurance pool.
 Blockchain eliminates brokers and significantly boosts the speed of the purchasing and claim process.
 Through blockchain, insurance companies will be able to provide more adaptive and flexible products to niche market segments.

 Disruptive Startups In The InsurTech Industry Include:

-• Netatmo is a smart home startup based in France, which offers a comprehensive security system, and a weather system including a personal weather station alongside wind and rain measurements.
+- Netatmo is a smart home startup based in France, which offers a comprehensive security system, and a weather system including a personal weather station alongside wind and rain measurements.
 Netatmo also covers air care and energy optimization within the home.

-• Swedish startup Automile has developed a Software as a Service (SaaS) solution that includes various perks such as driver identification, real-time tracking, and geofencing technology to improve safety.
+- Swedish startup Automile has developed a Software as a Service (SaaS) solution that includes various perks such as driver identification, real-time tracking, and geofencing technology to improve safety.
 Additionally, the startup provides information in the form of a report to the driver aiding them to decrease their premium by sending alerts in the event of driving above the speed limit or other poor driving behavior.

-• Belgian startup Byteflies has developed a wearable medical device, Sensor Dot, that is able to measure several medical metrics in real-time.
+- Belgian startup Byteflies has developed a wearable medical device, Sensor Dot, that is able to measure several medical metrics in real time.
 It can be attached to any surface area of the body and can be used in a set of 5 to provide a precise measurement.
 These medical grade real-time data can help to accelerate clinical trials and monitor the progress of physiotherapy treatment.

 It is crucial for insurance companies to stay ahead of the competition in adopting these technologies and to discover the business opportunities InsurTech startups offer.